MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan-media-bypass.md

 ## Considerations if you have Skype for Business phones in your network

-If you have any Skype for Business end points in your network that are using Direct Routing--for example, a Teams user can have a 3PIP phone which is based on Skype for Business client--the media bypass on the trunk that serves these users must be turned off.
+If you have any Skype for Business end points in your network that are using Direct Routing--for example, a Teams user can have a 3PIP phone that is based on Skype for Business client--the media bypass on the trunk that serves these users must be turned off.

 You can create a separate trunk for these users and assign it an Online Voice Routing policy.